IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/single-selection.md

 The main difference is that only one item can be selected at any time.
 For example, if you have specified a `ValueKey` for your combo component, passing more than one item to the `Select`/`Deselect` methods will have no effect.
 This also means that any previously selected items will automatically get deselected upon making a new selection.

-Here's how to select/deselect an item programatically in a single selection combo.
+Here's how to select/deselect an item programmatically in a single selection combo.

 #### Selecting items: